Oman Guide: What is the due date of VAT in Oman?

 - Date of supply of Goods for Goods in consignment.

-- Date of supply of Goods for deposited and mortgaged Goods as a security when the depository or the creditor supplies these Goods.
+- Date of supply of Goods for deposited and mortgaged Goods as a security when the depository or the creditor supplies these Goods in Oman.
 The VAT is due when they deduct an amount from cash deposited as security to claim it as a final payment.

 - Dates determined by the Law for Goods supplied in instalments.